-&lt;sup>6 Instead of using actual earnings we use an assumed earnings amount based on the number of hours worked, multiplied by the national minimum wage.
+7 Instead of using actual earnings we use an assumed earnings amount based on the number of hours worked, 8 Output by the national minimum wage.

-Certain people who do not qualify for CTS can receive a discount of up to 25% if they have a second adult living with them who is on a low income.
+8 Certain people who do not qualify for CTS can receive a discount of up to 25% if they have a second adult living with them who is on a low income.

-- 3.3.
-The public consultation ran for six weeks from 21 August 2023 to 1 October 2023.
-The consultation webpage received 2,345 hits and 41 surveys were completed, a 64% increase compared to the 25 responses received in 2023/2024. - 3.4.
-The consultation response from Norfolk County Council is included in the CPP and Cabinet reports for the draft CTS scheme.
-Norfolk's Police and Crime Commissioner has not responded. - 3.5.
-The full results of the survey, including all the comments, are included at Appendix C which should be read in conjunction with this section.
-The responses show the following: - 37% of people agree with the proposals, 51% disagree and 12% said they do not know. - 7% of people who responded are receiving CTS, the remaining 93% are not, - To fund a more generous scheme, 51% of people said we should spend less on other schemes or projects, 15% said we should make savings elsewhere and 7% felt we should increase council tax.
-27% were not sure how we should fund any extra cost, and - 34% of people who were responded are over the age of 65 - 3.6.
-There are a wide range of comments about the scheme and possible alternatives.
-The two main themes are: - support for increasing the help given to those who are more vulnerable and on lower incomes; and - not spending more to help people already in receipt of CTS.
-Some people feel our CTS scheme is already too generous and that everyone should contribute to their council tax bill, whilst others feel not enough help is given to people in need. - 3.7.
-It is worth noting that a significant proportion of working age people receiving CTS are employed and 43% of people also claiming Universal Credit are working or self-employed. - 3.8.
-There is strong feeling that council taxpayers should not be penalised by an increase in council tax to cover any additional cost of a more generous CTS scheme.
-Most people suggest funding the changes by spending less on other projects and subsidies, or by making savings elsewhere. - 3.9.
-However, the CTS caseload has reduced over the past year and is having less of a financial impact than was estimated in the Financial Plan.
-This means there is sufficient scope to cover the additional cost of a more generous scheme without having to specifically raise council tax or spend less on other services. - 3.10.
-More information on the financial implications is included at Section 4.
+- 3.5 The full results of the survey, including all the comments, are included at Appendix C which should be read in conjunction with this section.
+The responses show the following: - 15 responses (37%) agree with the proposals, 21 (51%) disagree and 5 (12%) said they did not know, - 3 responses (7%) said they are receiving CTS, the remaining 38 (93%) are not, - 14 responses (34%) said they are over the age of 65, and - To fund a more generous scheme, 21 responses (51%) said we should spend less on other schemes or projects, 6 (15%) said we should make savings elsewhere and 3 (7%) felt we should increase council tax.
+11 responses (27%) were not sure how we should fund any extra cost. - 3.6 The 21 responses which disagreed gave the following reasons: - 10 did not agree that we should increase council tax to pay for a more generous scheme, - 6 felt our scheme was already too generous and some felt people were getting a 'free ride', and - Four did not give a specific reason but some appear to have misread 'working age' as 'working'. - 3.7 The council taxbase for 2024/2025 calculated at the start of October 2023.
+There is significant growth in the taxbase, both from new properties being added to the council tax list and from a reduction in the current CTS caseload.
+This growth exceeds the estimate in the Financial Plan and is more than enough to offset the impact of a more generous CTS scheme.
+This means that we will not specifically have to increase council tax to pay for a more generous CTS scheme in 2024/2025. - 3.8 There are a wide range of comments about the scheme and possible alternatives.
+The two main themes are: - support for increasing the help given to those who are more vulnerable and on lower incomes; and - not spending more to help those already in receipt of CTS.
+Some responses said they feel our CTS scheme is already too generous and that everyone should contribute to their council tax bill, whilst others feel not enough help is given to other people in need during the cost of living crisis. - 3.9 It is worth noting that a significant proportion of working age people receiving CTS are employed and 43% of people who also claim Universal Credit are working or self-employed. - 3.10 More information on the financial implications is included at Section 4.

-4. Financial Implications
+5. Financial Implications of Proposal